-Hannah Simon Goldman (she/her) began attending YWWf(a)C classes the summer before her freshman year of high school, and no one’s been able to get rid of her since!
-In the interim, she has taken on the role of a teen assistant, completed the Young Women’s Feminist Leadership Academy program, interned for WWf(a)C, and become a full-fledged facilitator of Young Women’s, outreach, and adult programs.
-Hannah holds a B.A. in Women’s and Gender Studies and English (no surprises there!), and currently works connecting nonprofits to free resources with Girls Who Code.
+Hannah Simon Goldman (she/her) began attending YWWf(a)C circles as a young teen, and no one’s been able to get rid of her since!
+In the interim, she has become a facilitator of youth programs, and even works with adults in the all-gender Let's Be Perfectly Queer circle with Janie Baer.
+Hannah has a degree in Women’s and Gender Studies and English (no surprises there!), and loves holding space for identity exploration of all sorts.